 My biggest achievement was successfully turning around a distressed project to implement a new global finance system and processes at one of the world’s largest commercial real estate companies.
 The system had already gone live in the Americas but with significant challenges, causing delays to the remainder of the global rollout and a loss of confidence in the solution.

-Taking over the role of Program Director, I led the effort to turnaround and manage delivery of the program.
+Taking over the role of Programme Director, I led the effort to turnaround and manage delivery of the programme.
 It was large and complex, with a $120m budget and a project team of over 220 people at peak.
 I was so proud of the team when we completed the global rollout smoothly and without any critical issues.
 We completed within the original project timelines to 40,000 users in over 50 countries.

 After being at Berkeley for 10 years I took a six-month sabbatical to travel.
 I spent most of it riding my motorcycle 14,000 miles around 21 states of the US and camping in the wild.
 I’m curious and adventurous, and loved not knowing where I would go each day, who I would meet or where I would sleep.